 The readiness effort stresses modernizing capabilities and growing offensive and defensive cyber operation capabilities.

 The plan comes as the service plans to merge its 24th Air Force and 25th Air Force — Air Forces Cyber and Air Force Intelligence, respectively — into the 16th Air Force.
 The 16th Air Force will also be known as Air Force Information Warfare.
 Maj.
-Gen. Timothy Haught is nominated to lead the new organization.
+Gen. Timothy Haugh is nominated to lead the new organization.

 Air Force officials say the 16th will bring cyber and intelligence experts under one roof so they can better act in unison and share information quicker.